Authentication vs Verification: What's the Difference?

 What is authentication?

 Authentication is a term used to describe the process of proving that something is real or correct.
-It's very similar to verification, except it goes one step further to validate an already verified identity.
+Identity verification vs authentication can be very similar, except the latter goes one step further to validate an already verified identity.
 In other words, authentication is an extra layer of verification.

-Authentication systems ensure a returning person or business (whose identity has already been previously established) is still who they claim to be.
+Authentication systems ensure a returning person or business (whose identity has already been previously established by the same system) is still who they claim to be.

 You've probably seen CAPTCHA forms before when logging into an account online.
 This is one method of authentication used to verify that the login isn't a bot attempting a brute-force attack.
-Another familiar option is a verification SMS sent to a service user's mobile phone number, which contains a one-time password or code (OTD).
-This is known as two-factor authentication (2FA).
+Another familiar option is a verification SMS sent to a service user's mobile phone number, which contains a one-time password or code (OTP).
+Entry is only granted if both the password and the OTP are correctly entered into their respective fields.
+This mechanism is known as two-factor authentication (2FA).

-Think about accessing your bank account online and the authentication systems in place.
+Think about accessing your bank account online and the identity authentication methods in place.
 You may have to enter a personal identification number and a unique PIN code you created when you first signed up.

 Or, you may receive a 2FA text message with an OTP to the contact number assigned to your account.
 You'd then type in the OTP where prompted online, and if it matches the one issued, you'll proceed to log in.